Qihoo360/safe-rules/c-cpp-rules.md

     auto f100 = []() {
         // ...
     };
-    // Tut tut, this is a function, not a namespace,
+    // Tut, tut, this is a function, not a namespace,
     // use common functions instead
 }
 ```